timali/W65C816SXB-ROM-Disassembly/README.md

  1. Understand how the monitor works, especially in terms of what resources it uses.
  2. Have the ability to use the monitor and debugger on other hardware projects.

+ # Source Overview

+ There are two versions of the source code:

+ ## CC65-Assembler Version

+ The CC65 version is assembled and linked with the CC65 utilities (https://cc65.github.io/).
+In addition to the disassembled code, there is a linker config file, and a couple of small batch files for making and cleaning the code.

+ ## Kowalski/Richter-Assembler Version

+There is a version designed to be assembed by the latest 65816-enabled version of the "6502 Macroassembler & Assembler", originally by Michael Kowalski, but enhanced by Daryl Richter to add 65816 support (https://sbc.rictor.org/kowalski.html).
+This version is self-contained, and does not need a linker config file.

 # Debugging Interface Hardware Overview
 The monitor code interacts with a W65C22S6 (VIA), which is connected to an FTDI FT245RL USB FIFO.
 Together, these components act like a reliable and very high-speed UART connection to the host PC, complete with flow control.
 This allows the debugger and monitor to communicate at a very high speed (>800 kbit/sec).